rafasoares/cancancan-wiki/Upgrading-to-1.6.md

 can :update, Article, :published_at.not_eq => nil
 ```

-The `&` and `|` joining is not supported yet but hopefully will be soon.
+The `&` and `|` joining are not supported yet but hopefully will be soon.
 If you are interested in helping add this please see the issue tracker.

 ## Scopes